12-tech/Adijat-Sulaimon/projects/Rescue_Robot.md

 For autonomous navigation, the robot used the Breadth-First Search (BFS) algorithm to calculate efficient paths in unpredictable environments — ensuring reliable route discovery during search and rescue operations.

-This project gave me hands-on experience with embedded systems, object-oriented programming, and real-world design constraints in rescue robotics.
+This project gave me hands-on experience with embedded systems, object-oriented programming, and real-world design constraints in robotics.
 I was responsible for the mechanical design using SolidWorks and actively contributed to the development and testing of the navigation algorithms.

-Check out the whole project here: <a href="[(https://github.com/12-tech/Project_X)]"><i class="large github icon "></i>jogarces/ics-313-text-game</a>
+Check out the whole project here: <a href="https://github.com/12-tech/Project_X"><i class="large github icon"></i>12-tech/Project_X</a>